etsi-galgo/Line-Covering/data/README.md

 # Dataset Description

-This folder contains the datasets used in the experimental evaluation of the algorithms presented in the paper:
+This folder contains the datasets used in the experimental evaluation of the algorithms presented in the paper "Optimizing Line Segment Inspection with Limited-Range Drones".

-> "Title of Your Paper"

-The experiments compare the performance of the proposed greedy and improved greedy algorithms against the optimal solutions obtained with Gurobi.

 ---

-# Experiment 1: Influence of Segment Homogeneity and Maximum Tour Length
+## Experiment 1: Influence of Segment Homogeneity and Maximum Tour Length

 In the first experiment, we investigate how the segment homogeneity and the maximum tour length \(L\) influence the approximation factor of the algorithms.